lee-lindley/github_blog/_posts/2022-11-25-Cursor_from_Collections.md

     );
 ```
 There is a glitch in the matrix though.
 How do we extract the individual elements of each row in the SQL
 statement for the cursor?
 Here is one way.

-Note the careful use of table aliases.
+> Note the careful use of table aliases.
 Object access in SQL has a quirk
-where an alias for the table or Common Table Expression (CTE) name is required:
+> where an alias for the table or Common Table Expression (CTE) name is required.

 One triksie part here is the join in the CTE named *b*.
 We are joining to a column in our
 rowset from CTE named *a*.
 Think that through.
 For each row from *a*, we treat the column